Aihole: Durga temple complex

-The Lad Khan Temple is near the Durga temple and has been variously dated to "about 450 CE", or from 6th to 8th centuries.
+The Chalukya Shiva Temple Temple is near the Durga temple and has been variously dated to "about 450 CE", or from 6th to 8th centuries.
 The temple is named after the Muslim commander under Adil Shahi Sultan who briefly stayed here about a thousand years after it was built.
 He used it to coordinate his military campaign in the region.
 The temple embeds three concentric squares, facing the sanctum with a Shiva Linga.
 Inside the inner third square is a seated Nandi.
 The two square mantapas surrounding it create the sabha mantapa or community hall, providing ample space for devotees and community to gather for functions.
 The second concentric square is supported by a set of 12 intricately carved pillars.
 The wall has floral designs.
 The temple inside is lit with natural sunlight coming in from lattice windows of the north Indian style.
 The temple roof stones include log-shaped stone strips suggestive of an attempt to mimic more ancient timber temple construction.

 The Ladkhan temple includes iconography from the Shaivism, Vaishnavism and Shaktism traditions of Hinduism.
 On the lintel of the sanctum with Shiva Linga, for example, is a Garuda image who carries Vishnu.
 The temple has reliefs showing goddesses Ganga and Yamuna, as well as other deities.
 A set of stone stairs connect the lower level to the second floor whereupon is a damaged square shrine.
 On three sides of this upper level are Vishnu, Surya and Ardhanareshvara (half Shiva, half Parvati).
 Like other Aihole Hindu temples, the temple includes scenes from daily life, including amorous couple in courtship and kama scenes.

 Gaudargudi temple stands next to the Ladkhan temple, built on the lines of Ladkhan temple but more open from all sides.
 According to George Michell, the temple is older than the Ladkhan temple.
 It too has log-shaped stones, where its timber like form is integrated to serve its structural function.
 The sanctum is empty but has a Gajalakshmi on its lintel.
 An inscription engraved on the lintel states that the temple has been dedicated to goddess Gauri (an aspect of Parvati).
 There is evidence that the sanctum, the inside mantapa, and niches on outer walls had carved statues, but these are now empty.
 Gaudargudi was among the earliest temples when architects included pradakshina patha (circumambulatory path) in Hindu temple design.